 - a.
 General Information,

 - b.
 Description of Administration Systems,

 - c.
-Lessons that can be learned from Experience of Administrating Portability Model.
+Lessons that can be learned from the experience of administering the Portability Model.

 The results acquired by the Sub-group on Current Practice of Portability to some extent overlap with the outcomes of the Sub-group Descriptions.
 Nevertheless, the work of Sub-group on Current Practice of Portability brought additional, thorough information concerning specific solutions applied in the countries which introduced portability of students support.
-What is more, participating countries gained also the opportunity to express their opinion on strengths of their systems.
+What is more, participating countries also gained the opportunity to express their opinions on the strengths of their systems.
 On the basis of this information the most advantageous administrative and practical arrangements might be identified